-Date: Monday, 3 October 2022, 37th Anniversary.
+Date: Monday, 7 October 2024, 38th Anniversary.

-Sponsor: United Nations
+Organizer: United Nations

 Cities are centers for economic activities and engines of growth.
 Globally, people always move or flock from rural areas to cities and towns to realize their dreams of a better life.
-On the other hand, cities are a setting in which marginalization, social exclusion and inequality can abound because of difficulties in access to adequate housing.
+On the other hand, cities are a setting in which marginalization, social exclusion, and inequality can abound because of difficulties in access to adequate housing.

 With high levels of population density and/or poverty in numerous cities around the world, insufficient resources coupled with poor building techniques have given rise to shantytowns that have no proper infrastructure and security of tenure.
 These shantytowns are exceptionally vulnerable and highly subject to a complete breakdown in the event of a disaster of any kind, which may result in a chaotic situation and enormous loss of life.